imgios/flyseum/README.md

 4. Publish the project on Tomcat and click on run

 ### Deployment with .WAR
-The final .war file isn't avaiable yet, but it will be soon.
+The final .war file isn't available yet, but it will be soon.

 <details><summary markdown="span"><strong>Workaround</strong></summary>